MarthaEbubechi/Mexican-Restaurant-Business-Investment-Case-Study/README.md

 ![](Intro..png)

 ## Introduction
-This is a power Bi project on ratings analysis of restaurants in mexico.
+This is a power BI project on ratings analysis of restaurants in mexico.
 This project is to  analyze and draw out meaningful insights from the dataset which would aid business entrepreneurs and investors in making more informed decisions.

-**_Disclaimer_**: This dataset and report is for my final capstone project on my data analytics training to demonstrate my capabilities on power Bi.
+**_Disclaimer_**: This dataset and report is for my final capstone project on my data analytics training to demonstrate my capabilities on power BI.

 ## Problem statement:
-- 1:What can you learn from the highest rated restaurants?
+- Question1: What can you learn from the highest rated restaurants?
 Do consumer preferences have an effect on ratings?
-- 2:What are the consumer demographics?
+- Question2: What are the consumer demographics?
 Does this indicate a bias in the data sample?
-- 3:Are there any demand & supply gaps that you can exploit in the market?
+- Question3: Are there any demand & supply gaps that you can exploit in the market?
-- 4:If you were to invest in a restaurant, which characteristics would you be looking for
+- Question4: If you were to invest in a restaurant, which characteristics would you be looking for?

 ## Skills/concept demonstrated:
 The following power Bi features were incorporated;